ricky582/ricky582/README.md

 ## Hi there, I'm Robert 👋
 (Most people call me Robbie)

-I'm a 4th year MEng Computing Science student at the University of Stratchclyde and software engineer, living in Glasgow.
+I'm a software engineer and 4th year MEng Computing Science student at the University of Stratchclyde, living in Glasgow.
 My current favorite technologies/languages are TypeScript, Python, React, FastAPI and SQLAlchemy.
 ### Current Work
 Developing @ [loopsio](https://loopsio.com/) alongside fellow students from across Scotland - at present I am working on an innovative new trade portal, including frequent requirements gathering sessions with clients.